nhtua/greencam/README.md

 ### Follow steps below to setup:

-1. Go to https://greencam.netlify.app to test your PC can run this.
-Copy the URL.
+1. Go to https://greencam.netlify.app to test your PC, make sure it can run.

 2. Add two options `--enable-gpu --enable-media-stream` to OBS starting command.
 If you're using Windows, [see here](https://www.lifewire.com/command-line-parameters-video-games-3399930) how add extra parameters.
 Commands bellow are only for Linux.
   ```